thradams/CPrime-V2/README.md

 ## Using the frontend
 I am working the make it simple to use (a good and documented API).

-The files cprime_lib.c and cprime_lib.h are all you need.
+You only need two files to use the library. cprime_lib.c and cprime_lib.h

 ## cprime extensions

 See http://thradams.com/clang.htm

 See it online http://thradams.com/web2/cprime.html

+The file cprime.c is the command line program for the compiler.